 - Saritha R. Johnson

-Robert Findley Johnson died in September 5, 1909 in Shelby County, Alabama and is buried in Allan Cemetery, Indian Springs Village in Shelby County, Alabama.
-Adeline died June 18, 1918 in Shelby County, Alabama and is also buried in Allan Cemetery, Indian Springs Village in Shelby County, Alabama, along with several children.
+Robert Findley Johnson died on September 5, 1909, in Shelby County, Alabama and is buried in Allan Cemetery, Indian Springs Village in Shelby County, Alabama.
+Adeline died June 18, 1918, in Shelby County, Alabama and is also buried in Allan Cemetery, Indian Springs Village in Shelby County, Alabama, along with several children.